prathamudeshmukh/today-i-learned/_posts/2020-02-07-reading-file-from-resources-spring-boot.md

 ---
 layout: post
-title: "Chalk sample post with all elements"
+title: "Reading file from resources folder in Spring Boot"
-description: "Have a look at all the predesigned elements you can use in Chalk."
+description: "How would you read a file from resources folder?"
 thumb_image: "documentation/sample-image.jpg"
-tags: [design, jekyll]
+tags: [spring-boot, java, file]
 ---

 Chalk uses the default Jekyll syntax highlighting gem Rouge.
 It has a customized style for both light and dark theme.